sammndhr/data_structures/README.md

 10. [x] Trie
 11. [x] Binary Heap (Min, Max)

+## Usage

+1. To do a quick check for a test case in a particular file, run `npx babel-node src/FileName.js` from root.
+2. Files with private class properties don't require babel to transpile them and `node src/FileName.js` will run them without errors but some files with private class methods do require babel.

 ## Testing

 Tests are written using and run by [Jest test framework](https://jestjs.io/).